bghira/SimpleTuner/TUTORIAL.md

 - Validations images, as they generate, grouped by prompt (ten at a time)
 - Most fatal errors

-To configure a Discord webhook, add `--webhook_config=webhook.json` to your env file:
+To configure a Discord webhook, add `--webhook_config=webhook.json` to your config file:

 ```bash
 "webhook_config": "webhook.json",